ImageMonkey/imagemonkey-blog/_posts/2017-10-06-ImageMonkey-Introduction.markdown

 date:   2017-10-06 18:34:25
 categories: general
 image: /assets/article_images/2017-10-06-ImageMonkey-Introduction/taking_photo2.jpg
+subscribe_description: "Want to read more about ImageMonkey?"
+subscribe_text: "Subscribe now!"
 ---

 It's now a week since I posted about ImageMonkey on [reddit](https://www.reddit.com/r/MachineLearning/comments/731zwb/p_imagemonkey_a_public_open_source_image_database/).
 While the initial rush on ImageMonkey has slowed down and the load on the server stabilized again, it's time to reflect and plan the next development steps.